E1.1 Sort three-dimensional objects and two-dimensional shapes according to one attribute at a time, and identify the sorting rule being used.

 • "The pyramid and the cube are special because both have edges."

-• "The pyramid and the rectangular-based prism are special because both have vertices."
+• "The pyramid and the rectangle-based prism are special because both have vertices."

 Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Géométrie et sens de l'espace, p.
 77.